 Please note – These tips are only a guideline and fitting different styles of staircase may vary from the above.

-Express Timber Stairs sell staircases in all shapes and sizes but remember if you have any questions please do not hesitate to contact us about your staircase choice.
+Express Stairs Yorkshire sell staircases in all shapes and sizes but remember if you have any questions please do not hesitate to contact us about your staircase choice.
 We are a very friendly company and you can telephone us on 0113 4571775.